Rita’s journey with breast cancer: Diagnosis, treatment and beyond

 Just one week later, in February of 2020, Rita underwent surgery to remove the lump in her breast and went on to receive five weeks of radiation therapy at Icon Cancer Centre Warrnambool.
 She says being told the cancer wasn’t at a serious stage and could be treated was a relief, but that beginning radiation therapy treatment was very daunting during the COVID-19 pandemic.

 “At this time COVID-19 had entered the world and we didn’t know what was going to happen, but I was thankful for the lovely team at Icon.
 I was the lucky one.
-I didn’t need surgery to remove my breast, just a lumpectomy and radiation therapy.”
+I didn’t need surgery to remove my breast, just a lumpectomy and radiation therapy.
+Thank god for the Icon Cancer Centre in Warrnambool, it is the best thing we’ve ever had.
+I would have had to have left home and board in Geelong for five weeks for radiation therapy treatment.”